Team-Spiral-Racing/docs/book/youtube/creating-videos.md

 videoCut GX012345.MP4 132 435
 ```
 7. The file will be cut and saved under "Downloads"
+::youtube[video cut on windows]{#KUp1DR_T1PA}
 :::

 :::tab{title="Mac" id="mac"}
 Consult the video below if you are stuck.
+Do note that there is a fast way to clip videos using the default Mac functionality.
+This is shown in the video.
 1. Launch "Terminal".
 2. Find the video that you want cut.
 Move it to the "Movies" folder.
 3. Open the video you want to edit (ex.
 "GX012345.MP4").